GoogleCloudPlatform/click-to-deploy/k8s/joomla/README.md

 The Application resource is defined by the
 [Kubernetes SIG-apps](https://github.com/kubernetes/community/tree/master/sig-apps)
 community.
-The source code can be found on [github.com/kubernetes-sigs/application](https://github.com/kubernetes-sigs/application).
+Its source code can be found at [github.com/kubernetes-sigs/application](https://github.com/kubernetes-sigs/application).

 ### Install the Application